oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * JADN schema for JADN documents: jadn-v1.0.jadn

 #### Abstract:
-JSON Abstract Data Notation (JADN) is an information modeling language.
-It has several purposes including defining data structures, validating data instances, informing user interfaces working with structured data, and facilitating protocol internationalization.
+JSON Abstract Data Notation (JADN) is a UML-based information modeling language used to define data structures in a manner independent of programming language and data format.
+A JADN information model can validate data instances, translate instances losslessly between data formats, generate concrete schemas, and inform user interfaces.
-JADN specifications consist of two parts: abstract type definitions that are independent of data format, and serialization rules that define how to represent type instances using specific data formats.
-A JADN schema is itself a structured information object that can be serialized and transferred between applications, documented in multiple formats such as text-based interface definition languages, property tables or diagrams, and translated into concrete schemas used to validate specific data formats.
+A JADN specification consists of two parts: abstract type definitions that define the information model, and serialization rules for supported data formats.
+The information model is itself a structured object that can be serialized and transferred between applications.
+The model can be documented using a compact and expressive interface definition language, property tables and entity relationship diagrams, easing its use with familiar design processes and architecture tools.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.